1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 3.md

      - Held up banks.
 7. Organización Democrática Nacionalista (ORDEN):
      - An anti-guerrilla paramilitary organization that coordinated and trained death squads and intimidations, led by Colonel José Alberto Medrano.
+     - Name based in the spansih word for order
+     - US adi in helocopter and military aid
      -
 8. Keep It Simple, Sustainable, Small, and Salvadoran (KISSSS):
      - US principle on dealing with leftist guerrillas in El Salvador in the 1980s, amounting to sending Special Force Soldiers, arms, money and advisors, as well as setting up a counter-insurgency training camp in Honduras.
+ -
 Short Answer Questions:

 1. Describe four conditions that caused the civil war in El Salvador. (four sentence minimum)